 Welcome to day 21 of the 30 Days of Python series!
-Today we'll learn about how to (and why to) split our Python code into multiple files.
+Today we'll learn about how to (and why to) split our Python code from one file into multiple files.

 First though, we'll quickly recap how imports work in Python.
 Let's get started!